NRL Multi Bet Tips:

 Sportsbet: BET NOW

-3+ Leg Same Race Multi.
+3+ Leg Same Game Multi.
 If 1 leg fails, get up to $50 back in bonus bets

 BetEasy: BET NOW

-Place a 4+ leg Head to Head multi on Esports and if you miss by one leg, you’ll get your stake back as a Bonus Bet up to $50.
+Place a 3+ Leg Same Game Multi on NRL Round 3 matches and if your multi misses by 1 leg, you’ll get your stake back as a Bonus Bet up to $50.

 Ladbrokes: BET NOW

-Place a 4+ leg multi on Esports this week and if 1 leg of your multi fails get up to $50 back in Bonus Bets.
+Place a 3+ leg same game multi on the NRL this week and if 1 leg of your multi fails get up to $50 back in Bonus Bets.

 Neds: BET NOW

-Place a 4+ Leg Multi on Esports and if only one leg fails, get up to $50 back in Bonus Bets.
+Place a 3+ Leg Same Game Multi on any NRL game this round and if 1 leg fails get up to $50 back in Bonus Bets.
+Limit of one Bonus Bet payout per game.
 Max Bonus $50

 You’ll see this term on online betting agency websites, but it does have other names as well.